-1.4.2.
-ADA Demand-Responsive Paratransit Services
+1.4.2 ADA Demand-responsive Paratransit Services

 All SamTrans buses are ADA accessible, which allows residents with disabilities access to regular fixed-route bus service.
-However, if people with disabilities are unable to use fixed-route transit for some or all of their trips, they may be eligible for Redi-Wheels or RediCoast, the demand-response paratransit services SamTrans provides.

-As referenced in Section 1.4.2, SamTrans offers two ADA-compliant, demand-responsive paratransit services for persons with disabilities who cannot independently use regular SamTrans bus service some or all of the time: Redi-Wheels and RediCoast.
-These services are currently provided under contract with First Transit and MV Transportation.
+However, if people with disabilities are unable to use fixed-route transit for some or all of their trips, they may be eligible for Redi-Wheels or RediCoast.
+SamTrans offers two ADA-compliant, demand-responsive paratransit services for persons with disabilities who cannot independently use regular SamTrans bus service some or all of the time: Redi-Wheels and RediCoast.